-Raise the body and inspect the condition of the four (4) belts every 25 hours of operation -- engine PTO drive, jackshaft drive, hydrostatic ground drive, and GHS blower drive.
+Raise the body and inspect the condition of the five (5) belts (4 belts on SD models) every 25 hours of operation - engine PTO drive, jackshaft drive, hydrostatic ground drive, GHS blower drive, and engine alternator belt.
 If the belts show signs of cracking or deteriorating, the belts should be replaced.
 Refer to REPLACING/REPAIRING the Drive Belts in this section.